sdat2/seager19/README.md

 - In observations it has increased.

-- Their cleverer simple linear model agrees with observations.
+- Their simple linear model agrees with observations.

 ### Citation: